fhirschmann/algolab/doc/cluster.rst

 subset of stations, however, is.

 With station clustering we merge railway graph nodes with the nearest station if they lie within a certain radius.
-This radius can be capped or it can extend to half the distance to another station (i.e. a cluster endpoint).
+This radius can be capped or it will extend to half the distance to another station (i.e. a cluster endpoint).

-If the railway graph is enriched (i.e. a nodes can have a value attached to them) it is possible for stations not to be considered an cluster endpoint if their valuation does not exceed a certain threshold.

 This type of clustering can only work if there is already a collection containing stations, the tool ``al_make_sg`` will construct such a collection.